gazebosim/gz-launch/tutorials/install.md

 # Install

-These instructions are for installing only Ignition Launch.
+These instructions are for installing only Gazebo Launch.
 If you're interested in using all the Ignition libraries, not only Igniton Launch, check out this [Ignition installation](https://ignitionrobotics.org/docs/latest/install).